dibsy/SPSE/README.md

    Create a Multi-Threaded Echo Server
    Create a Multi-Process Echo Server
    Create a Non-Blocking Multiplexed Echo Server using Select()

 2. Create a Packet Sniffer using Raw Sockets which can parse TCP packets - parse individuals fields

 3. Create a sniffer which uses a fliter to only print details of an HTTP packet packet (TCP, Port 80)- Also dump the data

 4. Create a Packet Sniffer with Scapy for HTTP protocol and print out the HTTP Headers and the data in GET/POST

+5. Create a WiFi Sniffer and print out the unique SSIDs of the WiFi networks in your vicinity

+6. Create ARP Request packets for the local subnet.
+Send and Receive Responses and get results and publish.Find out how to get the local subnet automatically.

+7. Create a DNS Poisoning tool similar to Dnsspoof using scapy

+8. Create a ARP MITM tool using scapy

+9. Create TCP SNY Scanner using Scapy

+10. Explore how to create a Fuzzer with Scapy

+11. Create a DNS Fuzzer with Scapy and try it against DNSspoof

 ### Module 4 : Attacking Web Applications

 1. If you try and download a very large file, then how do you monitor the progress?Research on urllib.urlretrieve() to solve this problem